UPPMAX/NAISS_Slurm/docs/jobscripts.md

 ### Examples by service

 Let's say you have a simple Python script called mmmult.py that creates 2 random-valued matrices, multiplies them together, and prints the shape of the result and the computation time.
 Let's also say that you want to run this code in your current working directory.
-Here is how you might run that program on 1 core and 1 node got a number of services
+Here is how you can run that program utilising 1 core on 1 node on a number of services:

 === "Tetralith"